massmutual/docker-vertica/README.md

 The image creates a database called docker, with a blank dbadmin password.

+Base OS is Ubuntu 14.04.

 ## Usage:

-Download the Vertica RPM from https://my.vertica.com and put it in this folder as "vertica.rpm".
+Download the Vertica DEB package from https://my.vertica.com and put it in this folder as "vertica.deb".
 Then run:
 ```bash
 docker build -t lukashes/vertica .